 - Create a long and complicated password, containing upper and lowercase letters, symbols, and numbers.

 - To ensure maximum security, consider changing your password every few months or so.

 - Use a unique password for every app, website, or service you are signed up for.

 - Leave paper in the past.
 Writing your passwords down on a piece of paper is just asking for it to fall in the wrong hands.

 know how to recognize phishing

-Phishing is the fraudulent practice of sending emails or texts claiming to be from reputable companies in order to persuade individuals to reveal personal information, such as online banking passwords and credit card numbers.
+Phishing is the fraudulent practice of sending emails or texts (and even online advertisements) claiming to be from reputable companies in order to persuade individuals to reveal personal information, such as online banking passwords and credit card numbers.
 Being able to detect these types of scams is key to online banking safety.

 safeguard your mobile device